DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 All right!
 Looks like this worked.

-#### Creating a table from an imported csv file
+#### Creating a table from an imported CSV file

-Csv files are usually not much use by themselves, in most cases we want to create a table-like structure from them, so we can efficiently query the data.
+CSV files are usually not much use by themselves, in most cases we want to create a table-like structure from them, so we can efficiently query the data.
 This usually also makes sure that the structure and format of the file is valid.

 Let's ask kiara what 'create' related operations it has available: